• Skip to primary navigation

 For example, if you’re worried about losing your job, tell yourself you are certain you will not lose your job.
 Try the taught on for size.
 How does it feel?

-This is a critical step in the process because most people give overdue weight to the work-case scenerios that they imagine in their minds, even if the opposite is more likely to happen.
+This is a critical step in the process because most people give overdue weight to the worst-case scenerios that they imagine in their minds, even if the opposite is more likely to happen.

 Some opposite statements, however, will not make sense.
 That’s okay.
 As Byron gives as an example on her website: